-- a) report on freight volumes, types and movements (road and rail) resulting from projects associated with this Concept Plan, including origin and destination surveys; - assess the performance of the road network, including the performance of the Industrial Drive/Ingall Street and Industrial Drive/George Street intersections and the mid block capacity of nominated heavy vehicle routes at a local and regional level; - c) assess the effectiveness of distributing heavy vehicle movements outside of peak traffic periods and the effectiveness of management measures to minimise heavy vehicles accessing residential areas; - d) assess the effectiveness of measures to improve non-vehicular employee access to the site and links to external networks; - e) assess the performance of utilised rail networks, and the use of available train paths; and - f) inform the timing of necessary road and rail infrastructure upgrades, service provision and management measures.
+- a) report on freight volumes, types and movements (road and rail) resulting from projects associated with this Concept Plan; - b) assess the performance of the road network, including the performance of the Industrial Drive/Ingall Street and Industrial Drive/George Street intersections and the mid block capacity of nominated heavy vehicle routes at a local and regional level; - c) assess the effectiveness of distributing heavy vehicle movements outside of peak traffic periods and the effectiveness of management measures to minimise heavy vehicles accessing residential areas: - d) assess the effectiveness of measures to improve non-vehicular employee access to the site and links to external networks; - e) assess the performance of utilised rail networks, and the use of available train paths; - f) inform the timing of necessary road and rail infrastructure upgrades, service provision and management measures.

-Should the monitoring and review identify a substantial non-compliance with this Concept Plan Approval, and/or subsequent project approvals, the Proponent shall identify measures to be implemented to address the non-compliance.
+Should the monitoring and review identify a substantial non compliance with this Concept Plan Approval, and/or subsequent project approvals, the Proponent shall identify measures to be implemented to address the non compliance.

-The monitoring shall be prepared in consultation with Transport for NSW, the RMS and Council and shall be undertaken prior to and one and five years following the commencement of any project (or the commencement of a modification to a project that results in increased transport movements) associated with this Concept Plan, or as otherwise directed or agreed by the Director-General.
+The monitoring shall be prepared in consultation with Transport for NSW, the RMS and Council and shall be undertaken prior to and one and five years following the commencement of any project associated with this Concept Plan, or as otherwise directed or agreed by the Director-General.